HaripriyaPamu/Bike_Sharing_Assignment/README.md

 # Bike_Sharing_Assignment
+## Introduction:
+This assignment is a programming assignment wherein you have to build a multiple linear regression model for the prediction of demand for shared bikes.
+You will need to submit a Jupyter notebook for the same.

+# Table of Contents
+Problem Statement and Business Objective
+Technologies Used
+Conclusions
+Recommendations
+Acknowledgements

 ## Problem Statement
 A bike-sharing system is a service in which bikes are made available for shared use to individuals on a short term basis for a price or free.
 Many bike share systems allow people to borrow a bike from a "dock" which is usually computer-controlled wherein the user enters the payment information, and the system unlocks it.
 This bike can then be returned to another dock belonging to the same system.